There are two things that interest me: the relation of people to each other, and the relation of people to land.— Aldo Leopold

 Before joining MG, Tovar spent over a decade as a freelance writer, speaker and consultant.
 He delivered keynotes at many gatherings—including the North American Wildlife and Natural Resources Conference—and authored The Mindful Carnivore: A Vegetarian’s Hunt for Sustenance, as well as numerous essays and articles.
 He has also worked as a carpenter and forester-logger, and is handy with both hammer and chainsaw.

 Tovar has a Ph.D. in Communication from the University of Massachusetts-Amherst and a Bachelor of Arts in liberal arts from New School for Social Research.

-Close to home, Tovar volunteers for The Old Meeting House, an inclusive church community where he feels welcome as an agnostic and heretic.
-He also serves on the board of Orion–The Hunter’s Institute and was a founding board member of the New England Chapter of Backcountry Hunters & Anglers.
+Close to home, Tovar has volunteered for The Old Meeting House, an inclusive church community where he feels welcome as an agnostic and heretic.
+He was also a founding board member of the New England Chapter of Backcountry Hunters & Anglers.
 In 2015, he was honored to be an Aldo and Estella Leopold Writer-in-Residence in Tres Piedras, New Mexico.